maniple/maniple/library/Maniple/Menu/README.md

 }
 ```

-or pull it explicitly from DI container:
+or pull it explicitly from the DI container:

 ```php
 /** @var Maniple_Menu_MenuManager $menuManager */